The Flood Complex: Large-Scale Persistent Homology on Millions of Points: Experiments

 Moreover, we compare to three neural network methods, designed for point cloud data: PointNet++ \cite{Qi17a}, PointMLP \cite{Ma22a}, and PVT \cite{Zhang21a} (with network width and depth as in the reference implementations).
 We train all models on point clouds subsampled to 2k points by minimizing cross-entropy (or MSE for the regression task on \texttt{rocks}) over 200 epochs using Adam \cite{Kingma15a} with a cosine annealing schedule and batch size 64.
 We select the initial learning rate, weight decay, and early stopping period based on the validation data.
 On the real-world datasets, we use random scaling and shifts as data augmentation.

-\textbf{Evaluation metrics.} For classification tasks, we report \emph{balanced accuracy} $\pm$ 1 standard deviation on all datasets (to account for class imbalances).
-For the regression task on \texttt{rocks}, we report \emph{mean squared error (MSE)} $\pm$ 1 standard deviation.
+\textbf{Evaluation metrics.} For classification tasks, we report the mean balanced accuracy over training/testing splits $\pm$ 1 standard deviation on all datasets (to account for class imbalances).
+For the regression task on \texttt{rocks}, we report the mean of mean squared errors (MSE) over splits $\pm$ 1 standard deviation.